Ryan-B1yth/project-2/README.md

 ### User Stories
 - First time visitor goals:
+  - To find an interesting, interactive map of the world of Game of Thrones containing accurate information and locations.

 - Returning visitor goals:
+  - To test and improve trivial knowledge of the world and locations.

 - Frequent user goals:
+  - To see the map be updated with more locations over time, perhaps separated into larger, main locations, and smaller, world-building locations.

 - Site owner goals:
+  - To provide a fun, interactive, informative map depicting the world of Game of Thrones, and continue to update the map with more locations.

 ### Design
 - Color Scheme
+  - Old, worn, rustic design in keeping with the age of the world.

 - Typography
+  - Hina Mincho used primarily as due to its old, worn, but still formal typeface.

 - Imagery
+  - The map used is of the fictional world of Westeros and Essos created by author George R. R. Martin and is the copywrite material of said author and HBO.

 - Wireframes